Kim Jong Un 'deeply moved' at South Korea’s K-Pop diplomacy

 "There had been interest in whether I would come and see Red Velvet.
 I had initially planned to attend a performance the day after tomorrow but I came here today after adjusting my schedule," Kim was quoted as saying.
 "I thank you for this kind of gift to Pyongyang's citizens."

-Red Velvet member Seulgi said she cried when North and South Koreans sang together the song, "Our Wish is Unification."
+Red Velvet member Seulgi said she cried when North and South Koreans together sang "Our Wish is Unification."
 Another member, Yeri, said she was "very" nervous when she exchanged handshakes with Kim, but added that it was "an honor" to do so.

-Technically in a state of war since a 1953 armistice, the Korean Peninsula is divided between Democratic People's Republic of Korea, and South Korea, officially the Republic of Korea.
+Technically in a state of war since a 1953 armistice, the two Koreas are divided between North Korea, officially the Democratic People's Republic of Korea, and South Korea, officially the Republic of Korea.

-So the concerts come after years of U.S.-North Korea tensions, with the North conducting ballistic missile launches and testing a hydrogen bomb last year, and President Donald Trump engaging in fiery rhetoric with Kim.
+The concerts came after years of U.S.-North Korea tensions, with the North conducting ballistic missile launches and testing a hydrogen bomb last year, and President Donald Trump engaging in fiery rhetoric with Kim.

 But in a surprise announcement on March 8, South Korean officials announced that Trump would hold talks with Kim.